Charlotte USA Rail Projects Will Add to Transportation Network

 Its airport has long been one of Charlotte USA's chief assets, and now a major project under way in the Queen City will enhance that advantage and the scope of the region's transportation infrastructure.

-Jerry Orr, Charlotte Douglas aviation director, says the three-mile-long intermodal will enhance the region's position in the global marketplace.
+Jerry Orr, Charlotte Douglas aviation director, says the three-mile-long intermodal facility enhance the region’s position in the global marketplace.

 “The airport happens to already sit on the Norfolk Southern main line, and we are leasing the property to the railroad for about $1 million a year,” he says.
 “The 200-acre intermodal is being constructed between two airport runways, and a recently completed interchange on I-485 will connect the facility to the region’s highway system.”

-The Charlotte region also is home to Foreign Trade Zone 57, which provides a number of duty and tariff advantages that make Charlotte USA an even bigger draw for logistics-related and distribution businesses and companies importing products.
+The Charlotte region also is home to Foreign Trade Zone 57, which provides duty and tariff advantages that make Charlotte USA an even bigger draw for logistics-related and distribution businesses and companies importing products.

 In addition, each of the region’s 16 counties includes at least one general aviation airport, and five of those handle more than 100 flights a day.

 The airport and the intermodal facility are only part of the region’s sophisticated and integrated transportation system.

 The 16-county, two-state region offers ready access to major interstate highways – including Interstate 40, I-77 and I-85 – that put it within a 10-hour drive of 62 percent of the U.S. population, including the New York, Chicago and Orlando markets.

 That critical advantage is one of the keys to the region drawing more than 100 distribution centers.
 Retailer Crate & Barrel, for example, operates a 400,000-square-foot distribution center

 in Lincoln County, N.C., the first LEED-certified distribution center in North Carolina when it opened it 2009.